 Pledge funds are created to pursue investments in a variety of industries and sectors that achieve a higher rate of return, such as real estate and energy.
 The funds are run by a team of experienced angel investors, either former VCs or current VCs.
 The team members serve as the General Partners and they handle the admin functions of the fund.
 Some of the functions include sourcing, vetting, and pitching investment ideas to the pledge fund investors, preparing legal documents, outreach, and handing post-investment support to ensure that the investments are running smoothly.

 Unlike conventional venture funds, a pledge fund does not operate a blind pool.
 Instead, it funds investment opportunities, vets them, and presents them to investors.
 The pledge fund investors then review the deals given to them and decide on which deals to invest in.
-The practice is different from the traditional venture fund format where investors enjoy limited input into what investments opportunities to invest in and the daily operation of the fund.
+The practice is different from the traditional venture fund format where investors enjoy limited input into which investments opportunities to invest in and the daily operation of the fund.
 A pledge fund offers a considerable amount of control over how and where investments are made.

 Each pledge fund includes a deals review committee that scrutinizes the monthly deal submissions to get the most promising deals.
 Ideally, the committee meets with high-growth companies, conducts a preliminary due diligence process, and selects the top deals that are within the investment bracket of the investors.
 The committee then prepares executive summaries of each deal and sends them to the fund investors.
 Investors are given a window within which to review the deals and respond back to the funds’ general partners with the deals they are interested in.